If you haven't yet taken advantage of Quebec's thriving whale population, then maybe it's time!

 The real question is how much time you have to spend?
 You could spend a few days, right up to a few months RV camping, relaxing and whale watching!
 Basically, you have a chance of spotting whales no matter how many days you're there.

+If you were hoping to see whales in Quebec City, you will have to travel a couple of miles to areas such as the Gulf of St Lawrence.
 In total, there are 13 different species of whales frequenting the Gulf of St Lawrence, some of which enter the St Lawrence River itself!

 However, whale watching in St Lawrence River has become increasingly well known over the years mainly due to it's world renowned Beluga whale watching opportunities!